lmullen/lincolnmullen.com/content/courses/christianity.2021/index.md

 *Reading quizzes (10%).* Any class may (and likely will) include a brief quiz over the assigned readings.

 *Short writing assignments (5 × 5% each = 25%).* Five short writing assignments are due in Blackboard before the start of class on the day assigned (no exceptions).
 The prompts for these writing assignments are on the schedule below.
-There are seven prompts; you may select any five that you wish to write.
+There are eight prompts; you may select any five that you wish to write.

 *Paper on the reception of Christianity in non-Western cultures (15%).* You will write a five- to six-page paper on how Christianity has been transmitted and received in non-Western cultures, comparing the approaches in Achebe's _Things Fall Apart_, Sanneh's _Disciples of All Nations_, and the numerous primary sources readings that address that topic.
 Full instructions for this assignment will be provided in advance.